-The average EU citizen generated 4.8 tonnes of waste in 2020, but only 38 per cent of it was recycled.
+The average EU citizen generated 4.8 tonnes of waste in 2020 - but only 38 per cent of it was recycled.
 In some member states, more than 60 per cent of household waste still goes to landfill.

 Recycling our rubbish is a crucial way to reduce the consumption of primary resources by replacing them with secondary materials which have already been used at least once.

-En route to a fully circular economy, how are European countries doing on waste management?
+As Europe aims for a fully circular economy, how are individual countries doing on waste management?
 How much waste is generated and recycled per inhabitant in Europe?
-Which European countries recycle the most?
+And which European countries recycle the most?

-It’s tricky to sift through the piles of data for answers, but pinning down different definitions helps us to weigh up the continent’s waste challenges.
+It’s tricky to sift through the piles of data for answers, but pinning down different definitions helps us to weigh up Europe's waste challenges.

 Households produce only 9 per cent of total waste

-In 2020, the total waste generated in the EU by all economic activities and households amounted to 2,154 million tonnes or 4,815 kg per person.
+In 2020, the total waste generated in the EU by all economic activities and households amounted to 2,154 million metric tonnes.
+That is 4,815 kg per person.

 Households generated only 9.4 per cent of this trash total.